Jewels standing in front of colorful building in Guatape

 Medellin

-We stood in an Airbnb in Laureles, which is a local area, and we loved it.
+We stayed in an Airbnb in Laureles, a local area, and we loved it.
 It felt like home.
 La Floresta is a chill area with central access to every zone in Medellin.
-El Poblado is known as the “Foreigner’s Favorite” because it attracts a lot of tourists with its centralized location, huge party scene, and fancy shopping centers.
+El Poblado is known as the “Foreigner’s Favorite” because it attracts many tourists with its central location, lively nightlife, and upscale shopping centers.

 📍 Best Budget Spot: Manila Hotel Boutique